Reading Contents

 Display and Parse Interactively

-When files have a lot of content it’s not always ideal to cat the file and scroll using the terminal window.
+the file and scroll using the terminal window.
 This is a manual and tedious process, not to mention the terminal window only has access to a certain amount of memory and very large files will have their content truncated after the memory has been exceeded.

 Luckily, there are multiple programs that chunk the contents of the file into memory and display them in an interactive fashion.
-One of these programs is called less.
+One of these programs is called less

-There are some tips and tricks you need to know about using less to read files.
-After opening a file with less your terminal will change to display the file and you will lose access to your bash shell until you exit the less program.
+your terminal will change to display the file and you will lose access to your bash shell until you exit the less

-You can scroll up and down in less with the directional (arrow) keys.
-You can also scroll up by pressing the j key and you can scroll down with the k key.
+with the directional (arrow) keys.
+You can also scroll up by pressing the j

-To exit less you simply need to press the q key.
+you simply need to press the q

 Let’s give it a try.